Books, Texts, and Articles

 Professional/Business

-- David Allen When Office Technology Overwhelms, Get Organized (techniques to cope with information overload and the demands of the workplace)
+- When Office Technology Overwhelms, Get Organized (techniques to cope with the demands of the workplace)

-- Amy Edmondson Psychological Safety and Learning Behavior in Work Teams (helps understanding why teams may underperform or stagnate)
+- Psychological Safety and Learning Behavior in Work Teams (helps understanding why teams may underperform)

-- Jay R. Galbraith Designing the Innovating Organization (how to position and empower innovation teams in organizations)
+- Designing the Innovating Organization (how to position and empower innovation teams in organizations)

-- Dr. Michael A. Greenfield Normal Accident Theory.
-The Changing Face of NASA and Aerospace (unique view on disruptions and risk management)
+- Normal Accident Theory.
+The Changing Face of NASA and Aerospace (unique view on risk management)

-- Peter Guber The Four Truths of the Storyteller (basic principles a leader can use to communicate effectively)
+- The Four Truths of the Storyteller (principles a leader can use to communicate effectively)

-- Gina Trapani Work Smart: Take Back Your Calendar With Defensive Scheduling (time management practice, an extension of David Allen's ideas on organizing work)
+- Work Smart: Take Back Your Calendar With Defensive Scheduling (time management practices)

 Change Management and Business Agility

-- A Tool to Map Your Next Digital Initiative outlines a framework to articulate a business case for digital, transformative change (Harvard Business Review)
+- A Tool to Map Your Next Digital Initiative (a framework to articulate a business case for digital change)

-- Leadership requires courage, in Agile transformations the question is Do you Have the Courage to be an Agile Leader (BCG)
+- Do you Have the Courage to be an Agile Leader (leadership in Agile transformations requires courage)

-- Embracing Agile presents several examples for why Agile is not limited to software development (Harvard Business Review)
+- Embracing Agile (presents examples for why Agile is not limited to software development)

-- Performance Management in Agile Organizations links employee engagement and performance measurement (McKinsey)
+- Performance Management in Agile Organizations (links employee engagement and performance measurement)

-- The Irrational Side of Change Management provides a good perspective on why organizational transformations can fail (McKinsey Quarterly)
+- The Irrational Side of Change Management (a perspective on why organizational transformations can fail)

-- Systems thinking in change management is the subject of Transform the Whole Business, Just not Parts (McKinsey)
+- Transform the Whole Business, Just not Parts (covers systems thinking in change management)

-- Us versus Them: Reframing Resistance to Change shows how to align change supporters and resisters (strategy + business)
+- Us versus Them: Reframing Resistance to Change (discusses how to align change supporters and resisters)

 Culture/Society

-- Gary Gardner and Erik Assadourian Rethinking the Good Life (perspective on the implications of wealth accumulation and prosperity)
+- Rethinking the Good Life (perspective on the implications of wealth accumulation)

-- Garrett Hardin The Tragedy of the Commons (covers possible implications of production and consumption growth in a world with limited resources)
+- The Tragedy of the Commons (covers implications of consumption growth in a world with limited resources)

-- Elizabeth Kolbert Spoiled Rotten: Why do Kids Rule the Roost? (perspectives on how young people are taught adult responsibilities, can be read along with McCullough Jr. and Sierra)
+- Spoiled Rotten: Why do Kids Rule the Roost? (on how young people are taught adult responsibilities)

-- Ezra Klein Unpopular Mandate: Why do Politicians Reverse their Positions? (addresses politics, media, language, and deception; similar to Orwell and Mitchell & Schoeffel)
+- Unpopular Mandate: Why do Politicians Reverse their Positions? (addresses politics, language, and deception)

-- Robert Locke Leo Strauss, Conservative Mastermind (discusses the plausible source of a certain political ideological foundation, similar to Shorris)
+- Leo Strauss, Conservative Mastermind (discusses the plausible source of a political-ideological foundation)

-- George Orwell Politics and the English Language (essay that is 2 things: a political rant and a guide for better writing)
+- Politics and the English Language (a political rant and a guide for better writing)

-- David McCullough Jr. You’re not Special (graduation speech addressing millennials, which resulted in Sierra’s response)
+- You’re not Special (graduation speech addressing millennials)

-- Sierra Open Letter from a Millennial: Quit Telling Us We’re Not Special (counter-point to McCullough Jr.’s speech)
+- Open Letter from a Millennial: Quit Telling Us We’re Not Special (counter-point to 'You're not special')